Royal Opera House Access Membership

 - Priority booking and reduced price tickets for British Sign Language users for interpreted performances, subject to availability.

-- Reduced price tickets available to Members who are in receipt of disability-related state benefits (proof of eligibility required - please see registration form for further information).
+- Reduced price tickets available to Members who are in receipt of disability-related state benefits (proof of eligibility required - please see registration form or contact email@example.com for further information).

-- One complimentary ticket if you require continual supervision/assistance inside the auditorium and during the performance (proof of eligibility required – please see registration form for further information).
+- One complimentary ticket if you require continual supervision/assistance inside the auditorium and during the performance (proof of eligibility required – please see registration form or contact firstname.lastname@example.org for further information).

 N.B: The Royal Opera House reserves the right to cancel and refund any discounted or complimentary tickets that contravene our discount/complimentary ticket booking policies.